Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 1: Functional Misspecification

 \subsection{The Common Assumption of Linear Functional Form}

-Variations on simple measures of correlation and linear models (including linear SEMs) were found to be the most frequently used modeling techniques in psychology research in recent years \citep{Blanca2018, Bolger2019}.\footnote{It might be argued that any arbitrary function can be represented as some linear sum of features, and that therefore all models are fundamentally linear.
+Variations on simple measures of correlation and linear parametric models (including linear SEMs) were found to be the most frequently used modeling techniques in psychology research in recent years \citep{Blanca2018, Bolger2019}.\footnote{It might be argued that any arbitrary function can be represented as some linear sum of features, and that therefore all models are fundamentally linear.
 However, using such a broadly encompassing definition of the term `linear model' makes discussion pedantic.
 As such, we use the term to describe the typical linear regression model where the outcome is modeled as a linear sum of raw variables or low-order functions of these variables (such as exponents: $\mathbf{x}^1, \mathbf{x}^2$; and interactions: $ \mathbf{x}_1\mathbf{x}_2$ etc.).} The principal assumption associated with these models is that the true relationships between the variables are sufficiently represented as linear.
-Such models therefore have a limited functional form that can only represent linear relationships.
-In other words, they describe relationships between predictor and outcome variables that can be summarized in terms of a weighted sum.
+Such models therefore have a limited functional form - they can only represent relationships between predictor and outcome variables that are able to be summarized in terms of a weighted sum.
 Of course, in reality the true relationships between variables may be highly complex and nonlinear.
-Indeed, assuming our dataset is sampled from a `true' population distribution, there exists a `true' functional form describing the functional relationships between the variables.
-Figure \ref{fig:families} illustrates how traditional methods (including linear regression) have the most limited capacity (owing to strong restrictions on the functional form) to model complex real-world phenomena \citep{Coyle2020, vanderLaan2018, vanderLaan2014}.
+Indeed, assuming our dataset is sampled from a `true' population distribution, there exists an optimal functional form describing the functional relationships between the variables.
+Figure \ref{fig:families} illustrates how the set of traditional models provides limited overlap with the set of realistic data distributions, thereby having limited capacity to model complex real-world phenomena \citep{Coyle2020, vanderLaan2018, vanderLaan2014}.

-Correlation is generally used to measure the association or statistical dependence between variables (i.e., to identify variables which may be good predictors).
-As one of the most common ways to measure dependence, there are two important aspects relating to correlation to bear in mind.
-Figure \ref{fig:mi} shows a number of bivariate distributions along with their correlation coefficient.
-The first thing to note from the upper six plots is that correlation itself is a non-linear metric for dependence.
-Lower values of the Pearson Correlation Coefficient (PCC) are associated with a disproportionately lower dependence than higher values (and this is also reflected visually in the plots).
-The second thing to note from the lower four plots is that the PCC catastrophically fails to capture non-linear dependence.